In An Emergency:

 - DO NOT HANG UP until instructed to do so.

-To reach a Residence Life professional for campus emergencies that are NOT life-threatening (i.e., lockout, facility failures such as a burst water pipe, alarms, etc.) callers are to be instructed to call or contact the Residence Offices at ext.
-397 using a campus phone or 909-706-3097 from any non-campus phone.
+To reach a Residence Life professional for campus situations that are NOT life-threatening but residence related (i.e., lockout, facility failures such as a loss of electrical power, alarms, etc.) callers should call the Residence Life Offices at ext.
+392 using a campus phone or 909-706-3092 from any non-campus phone.

-To reach Facilities personnel for campus emergencies that are NOT life-threatening, callers are to be instructed to call or contact the Facilities office at ext.
+To reach Facilities personnel for minor campus situations that are NOT life-threatening, callers can call the Facilities office at ext.
 336 using a campus phone or 909-706-3036 from any non-campus phone.
-The Campus Safety Director can also be reached at 909-343-3121.

 Clery Act 2017